 You will notice in the photo that the cake itself is not stark white, due to the fact that we use the whole eggs (rather than just the egg whites), and butter instead of shortening.
 This gives us a soft yellow shade.

 The almond flavor in this recipe is very subtle, however if you truly don’t like almond, you will notice it.
 No worries!
-Simply leave out the almond flavoring and you will have an amazingly most and flavorful White Sour Cream Cake!
+Simply leave out the almond flavoring and you will have an amazingly moist and flavorful White Sour Cream Cake!

 (*Note that if you prefer working with cake mixes, we also have a popular Doctored White Almond Sour Cream Recipe that starts with a cake mix.)